HausReport/ClubRaiders/craid/dashbd/text/aboutRaiders.md

 2. Interested in building an Anti-Club Squadron from the ground up?
 The Pleiades Historical Society (PLOR) is a fledgling squadron dedicated to removing The Club from the Pleiades and solving the remaining mysteries at play in the region.
 3. PHS has written a useful guide [How to Retreat a Minor Faction](https://docs.google.com/document/d/1gP8cRjFQGlzH-HcQj1vIKJMLSi9h0i7qHvggL39A618/edit#).
+4. Squadrons - want to help but not spend any manpower?
+Identify the Club factions in your area and ask your squadron-mates not to do anything for these factions.

 ### Using the site